The Power of One (novel): Plot summary

 At the Prince of Wales, Peekay partners with the son of a Jewish millionaire, Hymie (Morrie in American versions) Levy.
 They pull off many "scams" to earn money and Peekay joins the school's failing boxing team.
-Morrie becomes Peekay's manager and they pull off the school's first win in many years.
+Hymie becomes Peekay's manager and they pull off the school's first win in many years.
 Peekay starts boxing lessons with South Africa's famous Solly Goldman.
 He then faces Gideon Mandoma, the son of his beloved Nanny, and defeats him, cementing the title of "great chief".
 Peekay grows to be a stranger to failure, excelling at academics, boxing and rugby.
-Near the end of his last year of school, he must face the death of Doc and not earning a Rhodes scholarship, therefore missing his chance to join Morrie (Hymie) at Oxford to study law.
+Near the end of his last year of school, he must face the death of Doc and not earning a Rhodes scholarship, therefore missing his chance to join Hymie at Oxford to study law.

 As a result, Peekay takes a year off of boxing and academics and goes to work in Northern Rhodesia's copper mines to "find himself" and build up the muscle to become a welterweight.
 He takes on the dangerous work of a "grizzly man" as required by all new miners, but continues on to earn double wages, thereby saving enough to attend Oxford.
 At the mines, he meets a Georgian called Rasputin and they become close friends.
 When Peekay has an accident in his shaft, Rasputin saves Peekay, but gives his own life up instead.
 Rasputin names Peekay as his beneficiary; that and his own insurance payout gives him enough to be able to attend Oxford.
 One night before Peekay leaves the mining camp, Peekay meets his old nemesis, the Judge, in a bar at the mines.
 The Judge is in an insane rage due to handling mine explosives and tries to kill Peekay.
 A fight ensues and Peekay puts all he has learned in his life to destroy the Judge.
 After defeating the Judge, Peekay carves a Union Jack and the initials "PK" over the Swastika on the Judge's arm.
 He then walks into the night.